 The 1980’s, a tumultuous decade by any measure, was also the period we first introduced the Rifton gait trainer.
 Aside from its original purpose—to provide a means of upright mobility for individuals with severe disabilities—much about the product has changed, largely as a result of the steady, rich flow of design feedback we get from therapists around the world.

 And that change continues.
-The new Dynamic Pacer is Rifton’s latest model of gait trainer, and it’s packed with new features and functions, making it a leap forward in gait trainer design.
+The new Pacer is Rifton’s latest model of gait trainer, and it’s packed with new features and functions, making it a leap forward in gait trainer design.
 Let’s take a look at these new features.

 1. A two-piece modular frame.
-In place of a singular collapsible frame, the Dynamic Pacer now comes in two pieces—a base frame and an upper frame.
+In place of a singular collapsible frame, the new Pacer now comes in two pieces—a base frame and an upper frame.
 There are three bases to choose from—standard, utility and treadmill; and two upper frames—standard and dynamic.

 Separating the base from the upper frame expands gait training options by allowing therapists to configure a gait trainer that works best for any given environment, therapy session or client.
 It also allows purchasers to select a single upper frame best suited for the client and pair it with multiple bases, saving significant costs.